 Coastal Home Plans Blog: Tips for Building on the Coast

 Want to take an even deeper dive into coastal construction?
-Go to:
+Go to the FEMA website and download their comprehensive Coastal Construction Manual (PDF):

 FEMA – Coastal Construction Manual